 Form an LLC (or Other Legal Business Entity)

-Setting up an LLC (or other legal business entity) also makes it possible to build credit under your business name, borrow money for your business and qualify for certain tax advantages (deductible business expenses, pass-through entity tax deductions, etc.) — which individual taxpayers who are not business owners are not always entitled to receive.
+Setting up an LLC also makes it possible to build credit under your business name, borrow money for your business, set up separate business banking accounts and qualify for certain tax advantages (if electing to be taxed as an S Corp — see more info below).

 Get an Employer ID Number (EIN)

-Once you have your EIN in hand, go to your favorite bank and set up a business banking account.
-Your EIN makes it possible for you to set up a business checking account, business savings account and business credit card and/or business line of credit.
+Once you have your EIN in hand, set up a business banking account.
+Your EIN makes it possible for you to set up a business banking account, business savings account, business credit card and/or business line of credit.
 It’s important to have a distinct financial identity set up for your business under its own name — and be sure to keep your personal finances separate from your business.

 Set up Your LLC to File as an S Corporation

 Talk to your accountant or tax attorney for more details.
+Incfile can also help you file your S Corp tax election form.
 If you own an LLC, you should definitely consider this strategy to reduce your tax burden and free up more money to save for retirement or pursue other business investment goals.

 Set up Business Management Tools

 There is a wide assortment of things you should do after forming an LLC, from setting up your business website and getting a logo to deciding which accounting tools and financial software to use.
-This article, “What to Do After Forming Your LLC,” has a great list of resources, ideas and specific business management tools that Incfile recommends to new business owners.
+Our “What to Do After Formation" downloadable guide has a great list of resources, ideas and specific business management tools that Incfile recommends to new business owners.